-Cyrus V Desouza MBBSProfessor and Chief of the Division of Diabetes, Endocrinology and Metabolism, Department of Internal Medicine at the University of Nebraska Medical Center, Omaha, NE
+Cyrus V. Desouza MBBSProfessor and Chief of the Division of Diabetes, Endocrinology and Metabolism, Department of Internal Medicine at the University of Nebraska Medical Center, Omaha, Nebraska

 Dr. Desouza is a Professor and Chief of the Division of Diabetes, Endocrinology and Metabolism, Department of Internal Medicine at the University of Nebraska Medical Center.
 He is also the Director of the Diabetes and Obesity Program for the VA Nebraska-Western Iowa Healthcare System (NWIHCS).
 He is a board-certified clinical endocrinologist with research interests related to cardiovascular disease in insulin resistance and diabetes and improving outcomes in diabetes and obesity.

 Dr. Desouza received his medical degree from St. Johns Medical College, Bangalore, India.
 He completed a rotating internship at St. Johns Medical College, Bangalore, India, senior house officer, internal medicine, Nair Hospital, Topiwala National Medical College, Bombay, India, residency, internal medicine, St. Barnabas Hospital, Bronx, New York, and a fellowship in the Division of Endocrinology, Diabetes and Metabolism at Tulane University, New Orleans, Louisiana.